Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 ------------
 ####How prototype work####
 - Whenever a function is created,its **prototype** property is also created.
 The **prototype** has a **constructor** property that points back to the function
-- *Each time the constructor is called to create a new instance, that instance has a internal pointer to the constructor's prototype.In ECMA-262 fifth edition, this is called [[Prototype]].
-There is no standard way to access [[Prototype]] from script, but Firefox, Safari and Chrome all support a property on every object called **__proto__**.; in other implementations, this property is completely hidden from script. **The important thing to understand is that a direct link exists between the instance and the constructor's prototype but not between the instance and the constructor.***
+- Each time the constructor is called to create a new instance, that instance has a internal pointer to the constructor's prototype.In ECMA-262 fifth edition, this is called [[Prototype]].
+There is no standard way to access [[Prototype]] from script, but Firefox, Safari and Chrome all support a property on every object called \_\_proto\_\_. in other implementations, this property is completely hidden from script. ***The important thing to understand is that a direct link exists between the instance and the constructor's prototype but not between the instance and the constructor.***
 ![relationship between prototype, constructor function and instance](http://i.imgur.com/O2U1RAr.png)

 -----------------